-As an improvement, adding a cache [1] in between memory and the CPU in the Harvard model, the Modified Harvard model (see figure 2) was introduced.
+As an improvement, adding a cache [2] in between memory and the CPU in the Harvard model, the Modified Harvard model (see Fig. 2) was introduced.

-Figure 2: Modified Harvard Architecture
+Fig 2: Modified Harvard Architecture

-There is, only one pathway to fetch instruction from the memory and read/write data from/to the memory to/from the cache, two pathways to fetch instruction from the cache to CPU and read/ write data from/to the cache to/from CPU.
-This cache is a kind of a temporary memory, where it contains the data which are currently using or frequently using.

-Since these computing models failed in fulfilling the stipulations, researchers developed distributed computing systems [2], which are using clusters consist of the power of thousands or millions of processors.
+There is, only one pathway to fetch instruction from the memory and read/write data from/to the memory to/from the cache, two pathways to fetch instruction from the cache to CPU and read/write data from/to the cache to/from CPU.
+This cache is a kind of a temporary memory, where it contains the data which are currently or frequently using.
+Eventhough, in these, the processing power is improved by memory they were failed in full filling the demand.
+Therefore, researchers developed distributed computing systems [6], which are using clusters consists of the power of thousands or millions of processors.
 Adding more processors increases the computer capacity of the cluster linearly.
 According to the Moore's law computer power is doubling for every 18 months by the researchers.
-But, for each new chip generation, the doubling of capacity means [2] that about half as many atoms are being used per bit of information, then this trend reaches the limit of one atom per bit of information on day.
+But, for each new chip generation, the doubling of capacity means [6] that about half as many atoms are being used per bit of information, then this trend reaches the limit of one atom per bit of information on day.
 Quantum Computing has the ability on addressing this problem.